-Virginia Beach shooting: Employee Dewayne Craddock named as shooter
+Virginia Beach shooting: Employee named as shooter, and like in New Zealand, name will be used once only to starve him of publicity

 He said he'd worked with most of them for many years, and they "leave a void that we will never be able to fill."

-Officials identified Craddock for the first time after talking about the victims.
+Officials identified the suspect for the first time after talking about the victims.

 They say they will name Craddock only once, then will not refer to him again.